christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 7.3.
 Ancient India: The Mauryan Mirage\
 7.4.
 The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE)\
 7.5.
 Where Did The Scythian Aryans Go?
 The Refugia\
+Part 7.
+Rewriting History
 8\.
 Rewriting History\
 8.1.
 Inventing Ancient Greece\
 8.2.
 The 'Achaemenid' Empire is the Parthian Empire\
 8.3.
 Fabricating 'Ancient' Egypt\
 8.4 The Vatican-Medici-Jesuit Forgery (14th - 18th centuries)\
 8.5 The Jesuit Operation (16th-18th c.)\
-Part 7.
+Part 8.
 Sects of the Imperial Cult\
 9\.
 Identifying the Flavian Scribes\
 9.1.
 Christianity\
 9.2.
 The Cult of Antinous\